 (c) an alternative agreement entered into in accordance with clause 8, including all terms for additional services included in the distributor agreement in accordance with clause 7 or clause 9 and any other terms included in the alternative agreement.

-The Authority may publish any distributor agreement or other agreement given to it under subclause (1).
+The Authority may publish any distributor agreement given to it under subclause (1).

 Transitional provisions for parties with existing agreements